leavanh/Stance_Prediction/README.md

     │   ├── validation_data             # or even simulated data sets (simply provide them so that │   ├── test_data                   # your code can be executed)
     ├── code
-    │   ├── main.R                      # a file which puts together all the pieces
+    │   ├── main.R/.py                  # a file which puts together all the pieces
-    │   ├── 01_preprocessing
+    │   ├── 01_preprocessing.R/.py
-    │   ├── 02_descriptives
+    │   ├── 02_descriptives.R/.py
     │   ├── ...
     │   └── requirements.txt            # for reproducibility
     └── ...